dev-scripts/prakashbhandari.com.np/content/posts/mock-aws-services-in-local-development-environment.md

 I was looking for an AWS cloud service emulator as an alternative solution to get rid of all these issues.
 I found LocalStack as a solution.

->In this article I will show you how to add LocalStack docker container for NodeJS project.
+>In this post I will focus on AWS S3 bucket.
+I will practically show you how to add LocalStack docker container for NodeJS project.
 Also, I will demonstrate how to create S3 bucket, list the created bucket names and upload file object to the created S3 buckets.

 # What is LocalStack ?